White-Whale-Defi-Platform/docs/docs/Smart-Contracts/treasury/dapps/Dapp-Base.md

 ### `BaseState`

-The BaseState contains the main configurations such as addresses needed for sending and verifying messages
+The BaseState contains the main configurations such as addresses needed for sending messages and querying addresses

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]